-97. It has been argued that the ESC's monitoring mechanism, combining a reporting procedure and an optional complaints procedure, may be appropriate in an area where difficult policy choices need to be made.
-It has also been argued that a human right to a healthy environment could be easily integrated into a system of social rights such as the ESC.152

-98. Since decisions of the ECSR are non-binding on member States, however, there may be a higher possibility of non-implementation as compared to binding judgments by a body such as the Court.
-Moreover, the ECSR does not accept individual complaints and collective complaints can only be lodged against a minority of Council of Europe member States.
-In addition, an additional Protocol to the ESC guaranteeing the human right to a healthy environment may result in an increase of the caseload of the ECSR, which may as a result need additional financial resources.

-99. The process of adopting a new protocol, and its entry into force, can be protracted depending on which model is adopted, with the more complex versions (Models II and III) requiring more consideration.
+- 98. It has been argued that the ESC's monitoring mechanism, combining a reporting procedure and an optional complaints procedure, may be appropriate in an area where difficult policy choices need to be made.
+It has also been argued that a human right to a healthy environment could be easily integrated into a system of social rights such as the ESC.
+146 In addition, rights already protected under the Charter reflect both positive and negative obligations, which would be suitable for the protection of the human right to a healthy environment. - 99.
+Since decisions of the ECSR are non-binding on member States, however, there may be a higher possibility of non-implementation as compared to binding judgments by a body such as the Court.
+In addition, an additional Protocol to the ESC guaranteeing the human right to a healthy environment may result in an increase of the caseload of the ECSR, which may as a result need additional financial resources. - 100.
+The process of adopting a new protocol, and its entry into force, can be protracted depending on which model is adopted, with the more complex versions (Models II and III) requiring more consideration.

 ii.
-Model specific considerations - model III (guaranteeing the human right to a healthy environment plus definition of its constituent elements, with additional elements)
+Model specific considerations - model III

-100. A variant on model III that extends the collective complaints procedure to the right to a healthy environment could provide a way for non-governmental organisations and social partners to lodge complaints concerning this right.
-There would be no requirement for the complainant to have exhausted domestic remedies or itself to be a victim of the alleged violation, since these are not admissibility criteria under the ESC system (unlike the Convention system).
-However, there would be no option for individuals to lodge complaints of violations of the human right to healthy environment.

-101. Depending on what is negotiated, a Model III Protocol could require the ECSR to apply different standards to claims based on the human right to a healthy environment.
+- 101. A variant on model III that extends the collective complaints procedure to the right to a healthy environment could provide a way for non-governmental organisations and social partners to lodge complaints concerning this right.
+There would be no requirement for the complainant to have exhausted domestic remedies or itself to be a victim of the alleged violation, since these are not admissibility criteria under the ESC system (unlike the Convention system). - 102.
+Depending on what is negotiated, a Model III Protocol could require the ECSR to apply different standards to claims based on the human right to a healthy environment.
 This could potentially lead to fragmentation of the ECSR's treatment of claims, depending on the right involved, even within a single collective complaint should it concern the human right to a healthy environment and other rights.
 That may, in turn, impact the willingness of States to ratify the protocol, affecting the extent to which the protocol can guarantee the right.

-C. A standalone convention on human rights and the environment
+C. A standalone convention protecting the human right to a healthy environment

-102. Rather than establishing the right to a healthy environment within the system of one of the Council of Europe's existing core human rights treaties, an alternative could be to establish a standalone convention devoted specifically (or primarily) to such a right.
+103. Rather than protecting the right to a healthy environment within the system of one of the Council of Europe's existing core human rights treaties, an alternative would be to establish a standalone convention devoted specifically (or primarily) to protection of the right.
 There are two options for doing this: (i) guaranteeing the human right to a healthy environment including its possible constituent elements ('model I'); and (ii) guaranteeing the human right to a healthy environment (including its constituent elements) plus additional elements as described below ('model II').

-151 See the Appendix to the European Social Charter, §1 second sentence: "This interpretation would not prejudice the extension of similar facilities to other persons by any of the Parties."
+145 See the Appendix to the European Social Charter, §1 second sentence: "This interpretation would not prejudice the extension of similar facilities to other persons by any of the Parties."

-152 Summary, Palmisano, pp. 2-3
+146 Summary, Palmisano, pp. 2-3